wp-plugins/51degreesmobi/README.txt

 **Optimisation**

 A simple user interface enables non-technical users to define rules to alter the web sites response for different device types.
 Themes can be altered, or the request redirected to another web site.
-For example; rules can be defined to treat small screen mobile devices, smartphones and tablets differently.
+For example; rules can be defined to treat small screen mobile devices, smartphones and tablets differently from each other.
 Adverts could be optimised for the smaller screens, or content limited to the essential parts of a page.

 The plugin is provided for free to all Wordpress users under the Mozilla Public Licence 2.
 Paid for versions are available that offer more properties and features.